Muhammad-Fateen2003/Assign3Game/README.md

-# Example Code for client asking for different data
+# Assignment 3 Client Sever Hangman Game
-These examples show a TCP and the same code with UDP.
+This project show a TCP and the same code with UDP.

 Created by David Clements so all kudos go to him!
 A [video](https://youtu.be/QNGj_EvOHlw "Hello my name is Muhammad") he made about this to help understanding hat is going on in the code.